Research

 - Setting up a new brand.
 Always start here.
 You don't know what to track until you've seen the market.

 - After adding or losing a major competitor.
-Their presence changes which prompts are interesting.
+Their presence changes which questions are interesting.

 - After a launch, rebrand, or pricing change.
 Verify AI has caught up to your new positioning.